 I recommend making this refried bean burrito recipe right before serving, but it could be made the day before to eat later or for a make ahead lunch.
 Wrap it tightly in plastic wrap or aluminum foil.

 The refried beans will last 3-4 days in an airtight container in the fridge.
 The hummus will last 5 days in an airtight container in the fridge.

 - Warm the tortilla.
 Warming it makes it more pliable.

 - Place fillings on tortilla below the center going horizontally and leaving room on the sides.
 Do not overfill the tortilla.
-The filling should cover half the tortilla.

 - Fold the sides over almost enough so they touch, but so that you can still see the filling.